Ed-Fi-Exchange-OSS/Meadowlark/docs/README.md

 * Run `yarn build`
 * Run `yarn start:local`
 * Use a test/http/local.*.http file to make API calls.
-  * Reference validation can be disabled by adding the header `reference-validation: false`.

 ## Load Ed-Fi Descriptors